Mentees

 Allison Werner is a staff molecular biologist at the National Renewable Energy Laboratory.
 Her research uses synthetic and systems biology to understand and engineer microbial utilization of underused substrates towards biological valorization.

-Ajaya Kumar Biswal
+Ajaya Biswal

 Ajaya Kumar Biswal is an associate research scientist at the University of Georgia’s Complex Carbohydrate Research Center.
 His research with CBI sits in the areas of cell wall polysaccharides, consolidated bioprocessing, plant-microbe interactions and computational biology.